History of Moraine State Park

 During the late 1800s, wells were drilled to extract oil and gas.
 When the wells dried up, they were abandoned and left unsealed.

 The Western Allegheny Railroad was built to transport these extracted minerals to Pittsburgh.
 The railroad ran the full length of the Muddy Creek Valley and through the Village of Isle, where the PA 528 bridge is today.
 Abandoned in 1939, the old railroad grade is still visible west of the dam and in the Muddy Creek finger of Lake Arthur.

 Much of the park area lost its topsoil and many streams were polluted with abandoned mine drainage.
 The land remained largely unoccupied.

 During 1926, Frank W. Preston of England moved to the town of Meridian and opened a glass research lab.
-A leader in glass research, Dr. Preston was also an amateur geologist and naturalist.
-On a trip to the Muddy Creek Valley, he noticed that the hills had a unique shape and attributed it to the glacial periods.
+A leader in glass research, Dr. Preston also was an amateur geologist and naturalist.
+During a trip to the Muddy Creek Valley, he noticed that the hills had a unique shape and attributed it to the glacial periods.

 Preston studied the land for decades and named many of the landforms after Edmund Watts Arthur, a prominent Pittsburgh attorney and naturalist.
 With the support of friends, Preston formed the Western Pennsylvania Conservancy to purchase land to recreate the glacial landscape and preserve open space.

 Muddy Creek was dammed to create modern Lake Arthur as a smaller version of glacial Lake Watts.

 The former Pennsylvania departments of Forests and Waters and Mines and Mineral Industries helped to reclaim the abused land.
 Workers:

 Fertilized the soil